Abhishek01021/AI---Image-Captioning/README.md

 # 🖼️ AI Image Captioning with BLIP + Gradio

-This project demonstrates how to build an AI-powered image captioning tool using the [BLIP (Bootstrapping Language-Image Pretraining)](httpshuggingface.coSalesforceblip-image-captioning-large) model from Hugging Face and a simple web interface powered by [Gradio](httpsgradio.app).
+This project demonstrates how to build an AI-powered image captioning tool using the BLIP(Bootstrapping Language-Image Pretraining).
+(httpshuggingface.coSalesforceblip-image-captioning-large) model from Hugging Face and a simple web interface powered by Gradio.

 Users can upload an image, and the app will generate a descriptive caption automatically.